seannuzzi/ExData_Plotting1/README.md

 ## Introduction

+This is a submission for the first course project for "Exploratory Data Analysis" on Coursera.
+The following are key files:

+1. `README.md` this file, which is a slightly modified version of the original.
+1. `utility.R` some common global variables and functions used throughout.
+ i.
+Note that downloaded and unzipped files are placed in the `data` subdirectory.
+ i. `init()` will download and prepare data - data is cached and will be reused as needed.
+ i. `sanityCheck()` inspects that data and outputs diagnostics
+1. `plot1.R` code for generating `plot1.png`
+1. `plot2.R` code for generating `plot2.png`
+1. `plot3.R` code for generating `plot3.png`
+1. `plot4.R` code for generating `plot4.png`

+### Execution
+All scripts are executed by first setting your working directory to your local clone of this repository.
+For example, to generate the first plot, use:
+`source("plot1.R")`

+## Introduction from Clone

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning